Dedicated Albuquerque Criminal Lawyers

 How does the statute of limitations work?

 The statute of limitations sets a deadline by which the prosecutor must file charges with respect to a particular crime.
 The statute of limitations period typically starts running on the day the crime is committed.
-In New Mexico, the periods are:
+In Albuquerque, the periods are:

 - Misdemeanors: Two years